-We will select the topics for the student presentations during the second class.
+We will select the topics for the student presentations.
 You and your partners will be responsible for:

-- Handing in a proposal of your presentation on Tuesday February 23rd.
+- Handing in a proposal of your presentation on Wednesday March 1st.
 Note: The proposal is marked after your presentation because the grading includes your ability to incorporate feedback.
 (3/25) - Presenting on your topic to the class.
 Your presentation should be a review and critique of selected literature on a topic relevant to women's health and social psychology.
-(12/25) - 3) Providing the class with an overview of your presentation (e.g., PowerPoint handout slides), which I will post on CourseLink. - 4) Providing me with a list of references and your speaker's notes.
+It should examine one or more interventions in the select area and or propose the development of an intervention.
+(12/25) - 3) Providing me and the class with an overview of your presentation (e.g., PowerPoint handout slides), which I will post on CourseLink. - 4) Providing me with a list of references and your speaker's notes.
 (5/25) - 5) Moderating the class discussions.
 (5/25)

 I will provide more information about the requirements for the student presentations on CourseLink.
-Student presentations will begin on Tuesday March 15th.
+Student presentations will begin on Wednesday March 22nd.
 A portion of the grade is a group grade (based on the oral presentation) and the same grade for the oral presentation will be given to all members of a group.
 A portion of the grade is individual and will be based your speakers notes and references.